balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 2 -> 1 -> 4 -> 3 -> 6 -> 5 -> NULL
 ```

-Alright, feels like I can now guess that output from the input.
+Alright, feels like now, I can easily guess the output from the input.
 Time to chew on the bite now.

 ## [Step3 - Chew and swallow the bite](http://blog.balajeetm.com/blog/2017/03/08/cracking-a-tnut/#step-3---chew-and-swallow-the-bite)
 <hr>